FajitaOfTreason/streamer-bot-csharp/README.md

 - `get-random-double` (between 0 and 1)

 ### Guided Project Creation
-The `New Streamer.bot C# Project` command lets you easily create a new Streamer.bot C# project file with the correct references by browsing for your local Streamer.bot install location
+The `New Streamer.bot C# Project` command lets you easily create a new Streamer.bot C# project file with the correct references by automatically detecting Streamer.bot's location if it's pinned to the start menu, or by browsing for your Streamer.bot install location
 ![Animation of creating a new Streamer.bot C# project by browsing for Streamer.bot's installation](media/readme/command_new_sb_proj_example.gif)

 ### New File Creation with Template
 Quick creation of new C# files with a starting template when inside a Streamer.bot project directory with the `New Streamer.bot C# File` command
 ![Animation of creating a new Streamer.bot file via the New Streamer.bot C# File command](media/readme/new_file_example.gif)

 ### Copy Full File Contents into Streamer.bot